getify/You-Dont-Know-JS/this & object prototypes/ch4.md

 Explicit mixins are a fine mechanism in JavaScript.
 But they appear more powerful than they really are.
 Not much benefit is *actually* derived from copying a property from one object to another, **as opposed to just defining the properties twice**, once on each object.
 And that's especially true given the function-object reference nuance we just mentioned.

 If you explicitly mix-in two or more objects into your target object, you can **partially emulate** the behavior of "multiple inheritance", but there's no direct way to handle collisions if the same method or property is being copied from more than one source.
-Some have constructed "late binding" techniques and other exotic work-arounds, but fundamentally these "tricks" are *usually* more effort (and lesser performance!) than the pay-off.
+Some developers/libraries have come up with "late binding" techniques and other exotic work-arounds, but fundamentally these "tricks" are *usually* more effort (and lesser performance!) than the pay-off.

 Take care only to use explicit mixins where it actually helps make more readable code, and avoid the pattern if you find it making code that's harder to trace, or if you find it creates unnecessary or unwieldy dependencies between objects.